expo/expo/docs/pages/bare/using-expo-client.md

 </SnackInline>

-If you run this code in the Expo Go app you'll see the fallback view, if you were to build this locally with the [Expo CLI run commands](/workflow/expo-cli#compiling) then you'd see the native blur hash view.
+If you run this code in the Expo Go app, you'll see the fallback view.
+If you are able to build this locally with the [Expo CLI run commands](/workflow/expo-cli#compiling) then you'll see the native blur hash view.

 ## Native module detection

-Native modules are added to the JavaScript global object by the runtime, this means you can conditionally check if they exist to ensure functionality:
+Native modules are added to the JavaScript global object at the runtime.
+This means you can conditionally check if they exist to ensure functionality:

 ```js
 import { NativeModules } from 'react-native';